 Numbness, heaviness, muscle spasm, or loss of limb control may be experienced by the myasthenic.
 Limb weakness is often not symmetrical, with one side weaker than the other.

-Shoulder weakness is demonstrated by problems holding an arm to comb or wash hair, or to shave or put on makeup.
+Shoulder weakness is demonstrated by problems holding an arm to comb or wash hair, shaving, or putting on makeup.

-MG itself is painless, but the strain of supporting weak limbs or neck can be painful.
+MG itself is painless, but the strain of supporting weak limbs or the neck can be painful.

-The problem with MG, particularly in the undiagnosed myasthenic, is that an episode can occur without warning and can turn what is normally a non-threatening activity into a dangerous one.
+The problem with MG, particularly in the undiagnosed myasthenic, is that an episode can occur without warning and turn what is usually a non-threatening activity into a dangerous one.

-For example, a myasthenic can really hurt themselves if there is sudden muscle weakness when they take a step and suddenly find themselves on the road.
+For example, myasthenics can hurt themselves if there is sudden muscle weakness when they take a step and suddenly find themselves on the road.

 Worse still is the sudden muscle weakness when driving a car: sudden double vision, heavy eyelids, loss of control of the right leg, weakening of the arm muscles – all are a terrifying journey for the unsuspecting undiagnosed myasthenia.